 Putting a red dot or other optic on a turkey hunting shotgun solves one of the greatest inherent problems that turkey hunters face.
 This can help hunters miss fewer gobblers at all ranges and it has nothing to do with skill or experience.
 On this episode I go in-depth on why optics make a huge difference for the turkey hunter.
-Tetra Hearing protection – Get 10% off with the code: NHG2410
+Tetra Hearing Free 2-Year Service Plan.
+Just add this Service Plan to your cart and use this code at checkout: NEWHUNTERSGUIDE

 To aim a shotgun, you must align your eye with the barrel and the front bead, your eye then serves as the rear sight of the gun.
 When standing and shouldering the shotgun normally, this works fairly consistently.
 But the moment you sit down, things change.
 When sitting you mount the shotgun differently because your body position is constrained by your seated position.
 Sometimes your sitting position is relatively harmless, sometimes it creates large problems.